Guiding the Way for Humans and Machines

 The Benefits of Automated Mobility

-With driver assistance systems, humans will gradually become passengers in their own car, which means more time and freedom for other activities during each drive.
+With autonomous vehicles, humans will gradually become passengers in their own car, which means more time and freedom for other activities during each drive.

 The implementation of intelligent control systems in cars also reduces fuel consumption and emissions, making transport cleaner.
 And it increases road safety, reduces the risk of accidents, and improves traffic flow.

 Modern technology offers insecure drivers and elderly road users access to individual mobility.
 Smart roads serve as guidance systems for safe transport, in all weather conditions, day and night.
-Furthermore, the development of new technology in private transport creates new jobs.
+Furthermore, the development of connected driving in private transport creates new jobs.
 With its lane markings, SWARCO Road Marking Systems is part of this development towards a new mobility of the future for humankind.

-In the future, the possibility of having access to automated mobility will be open to everyone.
+In the future, the possibility of having access to autonomous driving will be open to everyone.
 It will always be available and safe, day and night.

 This will be a gradual transition.
-And with each step in this development, with each level, drivers will have more time, be safer and better protect the environment.
+And with each step in autonomous driving levels, drivers will have more time, be safer and better protect the environment.

-CAV (Connected and Automated Vehicles) refers to a new phase of road transport, which enables vehicles to navigate without human intervention.
-Vehicles need road markings to determine their position.
-The European Commission has called for road markings and traffic signs to be designed and maintained in such a way that they can be properly recognized both by human drivers and by vehicles.
+CAV (Connected and Automated Vehicles) refers to a new phase of road transport, which enables self-driving cars.
+Connected vehicles need road markings to determine their position.
+The European Commission has called for road markings and traffic signs to be designed and maintained in such a way that they can be properly recognized both by human drivers and by autonomous vehicles.

 The 150 x 150 Formula